Bucks County Housing Authority

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Bucks County Housing Authority, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Bucks County Housing Authority manages approximately 4,346 assisted housing units (3,711 Section 8, 635 Public Housing), and wait times depend on turnover and demand in Doylestown.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Bucks County Housing Authority
+Programs at Bucks County Housing Authority

-FUP
+FUP open

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Bucks County Housing Authority directly for specific program details and eligibility requirements.
+The FUP program at Bucks County Housing Authority provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Doylestown.
+Contact the housing authority directly for specific program details and eligibility requirements.

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) open

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Bucks County Housing Authority provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Doylestown.
+This program serves approximately 3,711 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-Public Housing Public Housing
+Public Housing Public Housing closed

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Bucks County Housing Authority are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
+Bucks County Housing Authority manages approximately 635 Public Housing units in Doylestown.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

 Frequently Asked Questions